-Ichifuku’s menu is mainly devoted to ramens, so you will understand that the selection found there is particularly authentic.
+Ichifuku's menu is mainly devoted to ramens, so you will understand that the selection found it is particularly authentic.
 This small place located in the Shaughnessy village will surprise you with their appliance, that makes homemade noodles, visible from the window when passing in front of the restaurant.
 Every noodle is made with love for each bowl of soup prepared there.
-If you have trouble making a choice, we recommend the Tonkotsu ramen, which are made with a pork bone broth, the one with garlic oil is simply delectable.
+If you have trouble making a choice, we recommend the Tonkotsu ramen, which is made with a pork bone broth, the one with garlic oil is simply delectable.

-You’ll understand right away the popularity of the place by noting the queue that is almost always present.
+You'll understand right away the popularity of the place by noting the queue that is almost always present.
 Do not get discouraged, the service is fast and the wait is worth it.
-Also located in Shaughnessy village, this restaurant is Korean, which is less traditional when it comes to ramen, but we still find some variations in this region.
+Also located in Shaughnessy Village, this restaurant is Korean, which is less traditional when it comes to ramen, but we still find some variations in this region.
 Moreover, the one served with melted cheese is particularly delicious, but spicy lovers will love the kimchi one.

 As explained above, Kinoya is an Izakaya type of restaurant.
-On the other hand, this one specializes a little less in ramens, you’ll find there more fish dishes like sashimis or even fried dishes like tempura, squid and others.
+On the other hand, this one specializes a little less in ramens, you'll find there more fish dishes like sashimis or even fried dishes like tempura, squid, and others.
 We find only one ramen on the menu, which allows it to be executed perfectly for the happiness of our taste buds.
-Mainly composed of vegetables, roasted sesame seeds and a boiled egg, you can also choose the garnish you want to add and the broth.
-For sake lovers, Kinoya has an interesting selection, Kampaï!
+Mainly composed of vegetables, roasted sesame seeds, and a boiled egg, you can also choose the garnish you want to add and the broth.
+For sake lovers, Kinoya has an interesting selection, Kampaï

 Yokato Yokabai is a charming little restaurant located on Plateau Mont-Royal.
 Nicknamed the "ramen house", this is probably the best place to eat this noodle dish in this area.
 What makes them a little more unique, everything is homemade, without using MSG (a very popular additive in the Asian cuisine as it adds the umami so much sought after in the kitchen).
 You'll find on the menu mainly ramen and a few sides to eat with.
 It is also possible to leave with a sweet treat such as pockys (very popular biscuits in Japan), which are on sale on site.